 Beyond developing skateparks in the developing world, our mission is to furthermore provide our local partners with the skills, knowledge and experience to not only run programs and one day build their own facilities, but inspire them and provide the support needed for them to start their own organizations.
 Our goal is not to become some kind of worldwide franchise but quite the contrary: we want to do what we can to set people free, to pursue their own dreams.
 Ideally we will provide them with the motivation and support, to move us more and more out of the picture and build up a self substained culture pivoting around skateboarding and the benefits it brings to the marginalized youth around the world.

-"WAW was established, after numerous years of delivering skateparks for government organizations in our home country and overseas.
-Along the way, we had helped develop a few projects in areas of the world where skateparks are nonpresent.
+"WAW was established, after many years of delivering skate parks for government organizations in our home country and overseas.
+Along the way, we had helped develop a few projects in areas of the world where skate parks are non-present.
 Every time we had finished, I would find myself in the airplane, on the way home, with the feeling that we somehow needed to find a way to do these projects full time: It seemed like the only right thing to do and the feeling kept growing and haunted me to a point where everything else felt wrong.

-I decided to save up as much as I could over a year, closed down my own company Wonder Concrete and register our NGO with close friends from some of the other leading companies in the world of skatepark construction.
-Presented here are a few projects carried out by Wonder Concrete in co-operation with Grindline, the very same pioneers who created the concept of building concrete skateparks in the first place, more than 20 years ago and raised me in the game."
+I saved up as much as I could over a year, closed down my own company Wonder Concrete, and register our NGO with close friends from some of other leading companies in the world of skatepark construction.
+Presented here are a few projects carried out by Wonder Concrete in co-operation with Grindline, the same pioneers who created the concept of building concrete skate parks in the first place, more than 20 years ago and raised me in the game."